Ani: Modern times

 In 1918, during the latter stages of World War I, the armies of the Ottoman Empire were fighting their way across the territory of the newly declared Republic of Armenia, capturing Kars in April 1918.
 At Ani, attempts were made to evacuate the artifacts contained in the museum as Turkish soldiers were approaching the site.
 About 6,000 of the most portable items were removed by archaeologist Ashkharbek Kalantar, a participant of Marr's excavation campaigns.
-At the behest of Joseph Orbeli, the saved items were consolidated into a museum collection; they are currently part of the collection of Yerevan's State Museum of Armenian History.
+At the behest of Joseph Orbeli, the saved items were consolidated into a museum collection; they are currently part of the collection of the History Museum of Armenia in Yerevan.
 Everything that was left behind was later looted or destroyed.

-Turkey's surrender at the end of World War I led to the restoration of Ani to Armenian control, but a resumed offensive against the Armenian Republic in 1920 resulted in Turkey's recapture of Ani.
-In 1921 the signing of the Treaty of Kars formalized the incorporation of the territory containing Ani into the Republic of Turkey.
+Turkey's surrender at the end of World War I briefly led to the restoration of Ani to Armenian jurisdiction.
+However, a resumed offensive against the Armenian Republic in 1920 by Mustafa Kemal Atatürk resulted in Turkey's recapture of Ani.
+At the negotiations for the Treaty of Alexandropol, Armenian Prime Minister Alexander Khatisian "attempted futilely" to persuade Turkish commander Kâzım Karabekir to leave Ani under Armenian control, but Karabekir refused.
+In March 1921, the signing of the Treaty of Moscow formalized the incorporation of the territory containing Ani into the Republic of Turkey.

-In May 1921, the government minister Rıza Nur ordered the commander of the Eastern Front, Kazım Karabekir, for the monuments of Ani to "be wiped off the face of the earth."
-Karabekir records in his memoirs that he has vigorously rejected this command and never carried it out.
-Some destruction did take place, including most of Marr's excavations and building repairs.
-In October of the same year, a separate treaty was signed between Turkey and the RSFSR, confirming the border between Turkey and the soviet republic of Armenia as it is today.
-The Russian negotiator Ganeckij of this treaty tried to include Ani into the soviet republic of Armenia, but Karabekir did not agree.
+In May 1921, Turkish government minister Rıza Nur ordered Karabekir to wipe the monuments of Ani "off the face of the earth."
+Karabekir claimed in his memoirs that he vigorously rejected this command and never carried it out.
+However, some destruction did occur, including most of Marr's excavations and building repairs.
+In October of the same year, the Treaty of Kars was signed between Turkey and the Russian SFSR, confirming the border established in the Treaty of Moscow.
+During the treaty discussions, the Soviet side sought to renegotiate the status of Ani and keep it as part of Soviet Armenia, but the Turkish side did not agree.

-During the Cold War, Ani lay on the Turkish-Soviet border, a segment of the Iron Curtain.
-In the 1950s Ani was part of the USSR's territorial claims on Turkey.
-In 1968 there were negotiations between the Soviet Union and Turkey, in which Ani would be transferred to Soviet Armenia in exchange for two Kurdish villages being transferred to Turkey, however nothing resulted from the talks.
+Following World War II, Ani formed part of the USSR's territorial claims on Turkey.
+After Turkey joined the NATO alliance in 1952, the ruined city became part of the East-West front line in the Cold War.
+According to Christopher J. Walker, there were negotiations between the USSR and Turkey in 1968 on transferring Ani to Soviet Armenia in exchange for "one or two Azeri villages in the region of Mount Akbaba."
+However, according to Walker, nothing resulted from these talks.
+Throughout the Cold War, and until 2004, a permit from the Turkish Ministry of Culture was required to visit Ani.
+At one point in the 1980s, photography was banned, as the site lay on the Soviet-Turkish border.

-Current state